alexalemi/blog.alexalemi.com/kl.md

 correct.
 The KL divergence is just then the expected weight of evidence if we draw samples from $p(x)$ itself:
 $$ I[p;q] = \mathbb{E}_p\left[ \log \frac{p(x)}{q(x)} \right] = \mathbb{E}_p \left[ w[x; p,q] \right]$$

-So, one way to interpret the relative entropy is that if our data was actually coming from distribution $p$ and we had some other hypothesis $q$, the $I[p;q]$ measures on average how much we should believe $p$ over $q$ on each observation.
+So, one way to interpret the relative entropy is that if our data was actually coming from the distribution $p$ and we had some other hypothesis $q$, the $I[p;q]$ measures on average how much we should believe $p$ over $q$ on each observation.
 In order to make that statement more precise, we need a better language to talk about the magnitudes of these quantities.